 Hopefully every reader caught the credit balance for the reserve account.
 This is an example of how a contra account balance is reported on the trial balance.
 If you are uncomfortable with contra accounts, be sure to review Lesson 12.

-Also note that I did not sum up the debits and credits.
-If I had, they would not be equal.
-This is because this is just one subsection of the trial balance.
+Also note that the debits and credits were not summed up?
+If they were, they would not be equal.
+This is because this is just one subsection of the entire trial balance.
 Your debits and credits must be equal for the entire trial balance.

-One more little note, when addressing contra accounts I discuss using parenthesis with contra accounts.
+One more little note, when addressing contra accounts, prior lessons discuss using parenthesis with contra accounts.
 Did you notice any parenthesis with the one above?
 Why?

 The answer is that the trial balance is not a formal financial statement.
 It is an accountant’s tool only.
 The parenthesis around contra and atypical accounts are only used with the formal financial statements.

 Full Detail Trial Balance Example

 The following is a full detailed example of a contractor’s trial balance for illustration:

 Acct Type Acct Group Ledger Name DR CR

 A CA Prepaid Insurance 14,102